 Eileen Coghlan was born on to Charles F. Coghlan and his first wife, Margaret Johnson, in the early 1920s.
 Her older sister, Rosamond, was born in 1919.
-Her mother, born in Wisconsin on February 9, 1898, was the daughter of noted silent actor, Arthur V. Johnson (who died of tuberculosis in 1916, just a year before they married).
+Her mother, born in Wisconsin on February 9, 1898, was the daughter of noted silent actor, Arthur V. Johnson (who died of tuberculosis in 1916, just a year before she married).
 Her father, Charles, born in 1897 in Massachusetts, sure had an interesting life story!

 Taken from his obituary:

 Coghlan had an illustrious theatrical background.
 His mother was the famous actress Rose Coghlan, a leading lady from 1885 to 1915.
 He was born in Boston where his mother was playing at the time.
 His father, playwright Charles Jordon, died six months after he was born.
 Both parents came to America from England.
 He attended Staunton Military Academy and Fordham University.
 He got his start in the theatrical world when he was only ten.

 In 1918, he appeared with his mother and Ethel Barrymore in “The Lady of the Camelias.”
 He associated with the great names of show business, often appearing with them in various productions.
 He numbered among his friends the Barrymores, Eugene O’Neill and Jasper Deeter.
 Coghlan not only appeared in many stock shows but turned to the motion picture field in his early days.
 He played with such stars of the day as William S. Hart and Pearl White.

 The Coghlans moved a lot, owning to where his father found work.
 They lived for a time in Hollywood, where her sister married her first husband.